The Franchise King® | Learn How To Become A Franchisee

 If that’s the case, you know that business transactions are done in a very intense, aggressive way.

 Based on that fact, your franchise consultant is going to try to get you to buy the franchise you’re interested in a way that’s not even a cousin of “subtle.”
-And he’s going to follow-up a lot when you’re in decision-mode.
+And she’s going to follow-up a lot when you’re in decision-mode.
 In other words, you won’t be left dangling-if you get my drift.

 In contrast, if you live in Montana or Idaho, the opposite may be true.